leoseverini/PrivacyPoliciesDocs/RollForDice.md

 ## 5. Children's privacy

-The Game is rated for general audiences (ESRB Everyone, PEGI 3, USK All ages) and contains no violence, no gambling, no chat and no user-generated content.
+The Game's content is rated for general audiences (ESRB Everyone, PEGI 3, USK All ages) and contains no violence, no gambling, no chat and no user-generated content.
+Its **target audience is users aged 13 and over**, as declared in the Google Play Console.
+It is not part of the Designed for Families programme and is not directed at children.

-We do not knowingly collect personal information from anyone, including children under 13.
-If the Game is distributed to an audience that includes children, ads are configured to be served in compliance with Google Play's Families policy and applicable law (including COPPA and GDPR), which restricts them to non-personalised, age-appropriate content.
+We do not knowingly collect personal information from anyone, and we collect none at all — see section 1.
+If you believe a child has provided personal information to Google through the advertising services described in section 3, please use Google's controls linked there, or contact us and we will help where we can.

 ## 6. Data sharing and selling